getsentry/sentry-release-registry/README.md

 ## Adding New SDKs

+### Order of actions

+1. Create a PR against this repository and have it merged.
+See steps below.
+2. Perform the release of the SDK (see section below for pre-releases).
+3. Add the new package(s) to the `.craft.yml` in the SDK repository.

+### Pre-releases

 If you plan to perform a pre-release (e.g. `alpha`, `beta`, `rc` or similar) you do not need the entries explained below.
 So the usual order is to first release the `alpha` or similar, then merge the PR here to add the SDK / module and then perform the GA release.

+### Steps

 1. Create `packages/<registry>/<package_name>/<exact_version>.json` for each
    version you want to register.